QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/networking/index.md

 <div class="row row-cols-md-2"><div>

 In UDP clients/servers and TCP clients, you will need to generate a `sock_addr` with the address and port of the client/server.
-You can extract the code in one reusable function: `create_sock_addr` 👑.
+You can extract the code into one reusable function: `create_sock_addr` 👑.

 ```cpp
 #include <string.h>